-Firstly, the landlord is entitled to terminate the lease without notice, if the tenant fails to pay the rent over at least two payment periods.
+Firstly, the landlord is entitled to terminate the lease without notice if the tenant fails to pay the rent over at least two payment periods.

 If the tenant has declared insolvency, and the premises has already been handed over to the tenant, the agreement can be terminated only by the trustee in bankruptcy (syndyk).
-The trustee, upon its sole discretion, can then only terminate the lease upon a three months' notice.
+The trustee, upon its sole discretion, can then only terminate the lease upon three-months' notice.
 The landlord retains the right to claim compensation for the premature termination of the lease, although this compensation is limited to the rent for two years and must be reduced by the equivalent of the tenant's expenditure on the premises.

-Although the statutory provisions do not regulate any obligatory securities for the payment of rent, in practice bank and insurance guarantees, cash deposits or parent company guarantees up to an agreed amount (which is generally the equivalent of three months’ rent), and service charges plus VAT are widely used.
+Although the statutory provisions do not regulate any obligatory securities for the payment of rent, in practice, bank and insurance guarantees, cash deposits or parent company guarantees up to an agreed amount (which is generally the equivalent of three months’ rent), and service charges plus VAT are widely used.
 A typical lease agreement usually states a bank guarantee or cash deposit for the equivalent of three months’ rent.

 Should a tenant be in arrears in the payment of the rent, or any other payments, the landlord has the statutory right of pledge on the tenant’s movable items that the tenant brought into the leased premises up to the amount of the payments due for the preceding year.
-The landlord’s statutory right of pledge expires when the items encumbered by the pledge have been removed from the leased premises.
-The landlord can oppose the removal of an item encumbered by a pledge and keep said item at their own risk until the rent in arrears has been paid or secured.

 In all other situations, the tenant is obliged to lease the premises and remove its movables before the end of the lease period.